BadiaValdes/docs/c#/beginning.md

 }
 ```

 The above method will override the behavior of box1 + box2 in the main code.
-Instead of the default behavior of that symbol, now when to boxes are added, a new Box will be created.
+Instead of the default behavior of that symbol, now when two boxes are added, a new Box will be created.

-Also you can overload explicit an implicit operator as int() or Box().
-Lets see some examples:
+Also, you can overload explicit an implicit operator as int() or Box().
+Let's see some examples:

 > Explicit convert box to int
 ```c#